sriram-c/phrase-alignment/readme.txt

 ## Steps to align English Hindi sentence

+1. Download and setup the path:

+	Download the phrase_alignment repository into any path in your system.
+	Unzip the folder .
+For e.g in /home/sriram/phrase_alignment
-1. set up the path in bashrc
+	set up the path in bashrc .
+For e.g. as below. export HOME_phrase_alignment=/home/sriram/phrase_alignment
-    export HOME_phrase_alignment=/home/sriram/phrase_alignment

 2. To align a single English sentence to its Hindi NMT translation

-  Let's the English sentence is
+  For e.g. English sentence is

   `Chapter 1 Introduction Inventors have long dreamed of creating machines that think.`